Ultimate Oahu Budget Guide: 27 Free Things to Do in Paradise!

 Royal Mausoleum (Honolulu, Hawaii) PaulT (Gunther Tschuch) [CC BY-SA 4.0 (https://creativecommons.org/licenses/by-sa/4.0)]

-After you become familiar with the Royal Family through the statues, and other non-free locations such as Bishop Museum or Iolani Palace, you may feel moved by their beautiful but tragic history.
-If you feel compelled you can visit the Royal Mausoleum at Mauna ‘Ala (the Fragrant Hills) where the spirits of 8 of the monarchs live on, according to Hawaiian tradition.
-If you visit, you may note that the Kingdom of Hawaii flag flies alone here, without an American flag beside it, as this land still legally remains the territory of the Hawaiian Kingdom.
+After becoming familiar with the Royal Family through statues and other locations like the Bishop Museum or Iolani Palace, you may feel moved by their beautiful yet tragic history.
+If you’re compelled, you can visit the Royal Mausoleum at Mauna ‘Ala (the Fragrant Hills), where the spirits of eight of the monarchs reside according to Hawaiian tradition.
+When visiting, you may note that the Kingdom of Hawaii flag flies alone here, without an American flag beside it, as this land still legally retains the territory of the Hawaiian Kingdom.

 Discover the ancient history.